hemingchen/RoboND-Inference/README.md

 ### Abstract
 This part is about the student custom task, where I trained a model to identify US dollar bill value by reading an image taken at the front of the bill.
-3 categories are selected, 1- dollar bill, 10-dollar bill and 20-dollar bill.
+3 categories are selected, 1 USD bill, 10 USD bill and 20 USD bill.

 ### Introduction
 Using machine learning to identify bank notes has less restrictions than traditional optical sensor based methods.
 For example, it does not require the bill to be completely flat, and also allows the bills to be presented in orientations.
 Hardware requirement can also be simplified, where only a USB camera is used as opposed to some custom made optical sensor.
 Updating the system is also easier.
 Since it is machine learning based, we only need to update the model to take into account new bills.